Belgian government in exile: Relations with Leopold III

 Despite being a constitutional monarch, the King of the Belgians had occupied an important political role within Belgium before the war.
 The decision of Leopold III to surrender to the Germans – without consulting his own ministers – outraged the Belgian cabinet.
 The King's apparent opposition to it undermined its credibility and legitimacy.
 For the first years of the war, the King was viewed as an alternative source of "government" by many, including figures in the Free Belgian military, which served to further undermine the official government in London.
 Later in the war, the government changed its position to be less belligerent towards the king.
 Belgian propaganda of the time instead emphasized the King's position as "martyr" and prisoner-of-war and presented him as sharing the same sufferings as the occupied country.
 In a radio speech on 10 May 1941 (the first anniversary of the German invasion), Pierlot called for Belgians to "rally around the prisoner-King.
 He personifies our murdered country.
 Be as loyal to him as we are here."

 According to the Constitution of 1831, the Belgian government was allowed to override the wishes of the King if he had been declared incompetent to reign.
 On 28 May 1940, under pressure from the French government, the Pierlot government in France declared the King to be under the power of the invaders and unfit to reign according to article 82, providing strong legal foundations and making itself the only official source of government.
 The government, however, refused to declare a republic.
 Although the King technically remained the only person able to receive diplomatic legations and conclude treaties, the government in exile was able to do both during the war independently.

-On the return to Belgium, the issue of the monarch remained contentious and on 20 September 1944, shortly after the liberation, Leopold's brother Charles, Duke of Flanders was declared prince regent.
+On the return to Belgium, the issue of the monarch remained contentious and on 20 September 1944, shortly after the liberation, Leopold's brother Prince Charles, Count of Flanders was declared prince regent.